jessety/simple-hmac-auth/README.md

 ```

-Client instantiation
+Because this client's constructor specified the host, port, and SSL status of the service, it can be instantiated without any parameters beyond `apiKey` and `secret`.

 ```javascript
 const client = new SampleClient(apiKey, secret);
 ```

-The client implements both promises and callbacks, so your client may use either.
+Just like it's parent class, the subclass implements both promises and callbacks.

 ```javascript
 const query = {